Rationality, universal generation and the integral Hodge conjecture: Introduction

 \subsection{Main results}

 Let $X\subset \PP^{d+1}_{\C}$ be a smooth cubic hypersurface of dimension $d\geq 3$ and let $F=F(X)$ be the variety of lines on $X$.
-It is known that $F$ is a smooth projective variety of dimension $2d-4$.
-Over $F$ we have the universal family
+It is known by Altman--Kleiman \cite{ak} that $F$ is a smooth projective variety of dimension $2d-4$.
+Over $F$ we have the universal family of lines

 Then we can view $P\times P$ as a correspondence from $F\times F$ to $X\times X$.
 Let $h\in \CH^1(X)$ be the class of a hyperplane section.